gbeckers/Birdwatcher/docs/index.rst

   :width: 720
   :class: custom-image

 **Birdwatcher** is a Python computer vision library for analyzing animal behavior within a scientific computing environment.

 It aims to get you up and running quickly when building analysis code or tools for specific measurements.

 Birdwatcher offers both high-level and lower-level tools for behavioral analysis.
 Currently, higher level functionality is focused on:

-- Single-animal movement
+- Single-animal movement and location detection
-- Location detection

-Birdwatcher is based on machine learning, but not on deep learning techniques, as the specific goal is that the input to output transformation is entirely understood and predictable.
+This is based on machine learning, but not on deep learning, as the specific goal is that the input to output transformation is deterministic and can be entirely understood.

-Further, to build your own high-level tools Birdwatcher offers lower-level video analysis functionality such as:
+To build your own high-level tools, Birdwatcher offers lower-level functionality such as:

 - Easy reading and writing videos as NumPy arrays
 - Applying processing algorithms like background subtraction